Documentation in scientific and academic publishing

 Documentation and technical writing are broad fields.
 Their tools and practices have grown relevant to most scientific activities.
 This includes building publications, books, educational resources, interactive data science, resources for data journalism and full-scale websites for research projects and courses.

-Let’s explore the overlap of features for software documentation and academic writing.
 Here’s a brief overview of some features that people in science and academic writing love about Read the Docs:

 🪄 Easy to use

 Documentation code doesn’t have to be written by a programmer.
 In fact, documentation coding languages are designed and developed so you don’t have to be a programmer, and there are many writing aids that makes it easy to abstract from code and focus on content.